mmislam1/Django_course/README.md

-This is a course go along project to learn onthe way.
+This is a course go along project to learn on the way.